-Reluctant home sellers should read the amendatory form line by line and will see that there is nothing ominous about the form.
+But these sellers should read the amendatory form line by line and will see that there is nothing ominous about the form.
 It just says you cannot force a sale if the appraised value is lower than the sales price.

-The borrower, seller, and the selling real estate agent or broker involved in the sales transaction certify that the terms and conditions of the sales contract are true to the best of their knowledge.
+The borrower, seller, and the selling real estate agent or broker involved in the sales transaction must certify that the terms and conditions of the sales contract are true to the best of their knowledge.
 They also must certify that any other agreement entered into by any of the parties in connection with the real estate transaction is part of, or attached to, the sales agreement.

 The real estate certification states that the seller, buyer, real estate agent (if applicable) and anyone signing the sales contract acknowledge that all term and conditions of the sale are included in the sales agreement.
 In other words, there are no side agreements not specifically stated in the sales contract.